Teaming up with

 Applicants must have a coherent research project in mind, and provide sufficient detail on it (see below) including how the grant money will be spent.

-Applicants should fill in the application form which asks for details about their research project.
+Applicants should download and fill in the application form which asks for details about their research project.
 These details include title; scholarly background; research question, aims and objectives; methodology; timetable and a full breakdown of how the grant will be spent.
 In addition, applicants should submit the following documents:

 All filenames should follow the same format, beginning with the initial of the first name, followed by the last name in full and an underscore separating it from a short description of the file in question.
 For example, an applicant named John Smith should submit the following files: